xaynetwork/cargo_tai/docs/README.md

 #### Running tests on iOS

-We are using the `test-project` as an example.
+We are using the `examples/test-project` as an example.

 **Real device**